Cognizant-CDE-Australia/angular-form-lib/CONTRIBUTING.md

 - The task configuration is defined in [package.json](package.json).
 It is possible to change the task definitions to add your own sub-tasks.
 You can also use the `pre...` and `post...` script-name prefixes to run commands before (pre) and after (post) the generated commands.

-- The `buildJS.frameworkScripts` array in [confit.json](confit.json) contains framework-specific scripts, and should not be modified.
+- The `buildJS.frameworkScripts` array in [confit.yml](confit.yml) contains framework-specific scripts, and should not be modified.
 If a sample project is generated, the additional framework scripts needed by the sample app will also appear here.
 This property will be overwritten **every time** Confit is run.

-- The `buildJS.vendorScripts` array in [confit.json](confit.json) is designed to be edited manually.
+- The `buildJS.vendorScripts` array in [confit.yml](confit.yml) is designed to be edited manually.
 This property should contain NPM module names and/or references to JavaScript files (files must start with `./`).
 For example: `vendorScripts: ['jquery', './module/path/to/jsFile.js', 'moment/timezone',  ...]`

-- The `entryPoint.entryPoints` object in [confit.json](confit.json) is designed to be edited manually.
+- The `entryPoint.entryPoints` object in [confit.yml](confit.yml) is designed to be edited manually.
 It represents the starting-point(s) of the application (like a `main()` function).
 Normally an application has one entry point, but it is possible to have more than one. `entryPoint.entryPoints` must have at-least one property (e.g. `property: [file]`), where `file` is a list of NPM module names and/or references to JavaScript files (file references must start with `./`);

 - `npm start` can be extended by modifying [config/webpack/dev.webpack.config.js](config/webpack/dev.webpack.config.js) and [config/webpack/prod.webpack.config.js](config/webpack/prod.webpack.config.js).
 Confit will attempt to overwrite the contents files the next time `yo confit` is run, so make sure any modifications are committed to source control first.

-- `npm run test:browser` can be extended by modifying [config/testBrowser/protractor.conf.js](config/testBrowser/protractor.conf.js).
-This task uses Protractor to run Jasmine2 test specs (located in `src/modules/**/browserTest/`) against the development web server URL.

 - `npm test:unit` can be extended by modifying [config/testUnit/karma.conf.js](config/testUnit/karma.conf.js) and [config/testUnit/karma.common.js](config/testUnit/karma.common.js). [config/testUnit/test.files.js](config/testUnit/test.files.js) is generated from the entry points in the Confit configuration.
-It is **best** to modify the entry points in [confit.json](confit.json) then re-run `yo confit`.
+It is **best** to modify the entry points in [confit.yml](confit.yml) then re-run `yo confit`.
 Note that it is possible to run a subset of unit tests by passing a command line argument to Karma, and then modifying the `testFilesRegEx` variable in [config/testUnit/karma.common.js](config/testUnit/karma.common.js) to refer to the command line argument value.
 For example, if the command is `...karma.conf.js --spec=testb`, then `karma.common.js` can access this value through `process.argv.indexOf('--spec=testb')`, which can then be used to change the default value of `testFilesRegEx`.